ekilawasim-coder/aienablementPOC/createLLD.md

    - **DO NOT use your own knowledge to generate these sections**
 3. **ONLY CREATE NEW**: Sections that are ONLY in LLD and NOT in HLD (typically: detailed Flutter/BLoC implementation, code-level API specs, database table definitions specific to mobile app)

+**CRITICAL: Sequence Diagrams Coverage**

+When HLD contains multiple sequence diagrams (e.g., Part 1/3, Part 2/3, Part 3/3, Use Case 002):
+- ✅ DO: Include ALL sequence diagrams from HLD
+- ✅ DO: Add implementation details for EACH diagram
+- ✅ DO: Document callbacks, retries, and async flows
+- ❌ DON'T: Skip "supporting" use cases (they're all mandatory)
+- ❌ DON'T: Only implement the "happy path"
+- ❌ DON'T: Assume background processes can be omitted

 **Content Sources Priority (in order):**
 - **1st Priority**: Copy from HLD (if section exists there)
 - **2nd Priority**: Use Sample LLD template structure